madalinagriza/flashfinance/src/concepts/Label/Spec.md

 >> *requires:*
 >> no committed label exists for `tx_id`;  no stagedLabel with ID tx_id.
 >> *effects:*
->> creates a StagedLabel for this user and transaction with the provided info and category.
-Adds it to the stagedLabels (that are not yet commited).
-Returns the created stagedLabel.
+>> creates a StagedLabel for this user and transaction with the provided info and category, adds it to stagedLabels, and returns the staged label's `label_tx_id`.
 ---
 > **discardUnstagedLabel**(user_id : ID, tx_id : ID, tx_name : String, tx_merchant : String)  : (label_tx_id : ID)
 >> *requires:*
 >> no committed label exists for `tx_id`;  no stagedLabel with ID tx_id.
 >> *effects:*
->> creates a StagedLabel for this user and transaction, assigning it to the built-in **Trash** category.
+>> creates a StagedLabel for this user and transaction, assigning it to the built-in **Trash** category, and returns the staged label's `label_tx_id`.
 ---
 > **finalize**(user_id : ID)
 >> *requires:*